nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 In order to use a virtual environment in Visual Studio Code, follow the below steps
 * Press Ctrl+Shift+P, open workspace settings and click open settings button (page like icon on the top right) to open the .vscode > settings.json file
 * Then create a key value pair `"python.pythonPath" : "path\\to\\env_folder\\Scripts\\python.exe"`
-* This will make VS Code to use the created virtual environment
+* This will make VS Code to use the created virtual environment.
+* You can verify this by keeping your mouse at the bottom-left as shown in t

 ### Further Reading
 * https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment